pulumi/terraform-provider-sumologic/website/docs/d/collector.html.markdown

 # sumologic_collector

-Provides a way to retrieve Sumo Logic collector details (id, names, etc) for a collector managed by another terraform stack.
+Provides a way to retrieve Sumo Logic collector details (id, names, etc) for a collector.

 ## Example Usage